idkjustacatt/idk.github.io/README.md

 Howdy, I decided to update this checker because it had been eating shit for a while and was working shoddily.

-It currently supports Stripe and the Square API (U dont need any sk).
+It currently supports Stripe API (U dont need any sk | STRIPE SK SCRAPER INCLUDED ).

 > installation